8 tips for doing business with European spices and herbs buyers

 2. Be aware of price fluctuations and set fair prices

-In the European spices and herbs market, prices fluctuate regularly depending on production in the main supplying countries.
+In the European spices and herbs market, prices fluctuate regularly, depending on production in the main supplying countries.
 In cases where a small number of countries dominate the world supply, price fluctuations are even higher.
 When the yields in those countries are high, prices go down and vice versa.
-Examples of dominant suppliers and global price influencers include China (dried chillies, ginger), India (turmeric, cloves and several other spices), Iran (saffron) and Madagascar (vanilla).
+Examples of dominant suppliers and global price influencers include China (dried capsicums, ginger), India (turmeric and several other spices), Indonesia (cloves and several other spices), Iran (saffron) and Madagascar (vanilla).

 It is therefore very important to be aware of prices set by the leading supply origins.
 When you are starting to export spices and herbs to Europe, you will mostly be depending on prices offered by the leading suppliers.
 For new suppliers to Europe, one approach is to keep prices a little lower than that of the competition.
 Once you are more familiar with the market, and are able to anticipate market trends, you can add a tiny margin to your price.